- Here’s our quick pro tip for picking thickness planers

 Some of the best thickness planers on the market are made by companies such as DeWalt, Makita, and WEN.

-Brands such as Porter-Cable, Delta Power Tools, Grizzly Powertec, and Cutech also make affordable models that deliver excellent value and performance.
+Brands such as Porter-Cable, Delta Power Tools, Grizzly Powertec, and Cutech make affordable models that deliver excellent value and performance.

 6. Factor in the price.